 - I1.55 The SQM Monitoring Points have been selected as roadside (or otherwise easily accessible) points for taking SQM measurements as a way of monitoring the dark sky on Gower.
 These points are referenced in evidence documents that can be found at Swansea.gov.uk/AONB and should be used to inform a lighting strategy where necessary.
 As key observation and meeting points, these need to be free of any direct sources of light pollution.
 Any lighting installations proposed close to these sites should aim to avoid any illumination towards or within them. - 11.56 Biodiversity Lighting plans should appraise the impacts on biodiversity.
+A sensitive lighting strategy, designed to ensure that the habitats adjacent to the site and any retained/proposed habitat areas are not lit during the construction, or operation phases of the development must be submitted to the LPA for approval.
+The strategy must outline avoidance of impacts of lighting on bats and other nocturnal species and should include measures to ensure that protected species using the site for commuting and foraging purposes can continue to do so, without disturbance.
 Whilst any lighting will have some impact on all species and habitats, there are some particularly significant considerations:

 Bats - all bat species are susceptible to impacts from artificial light.
 All bat species are protected in law and it is illegal to kill, capture or disturb bats, obstruct access to bat roost or to damage/destroy roosts.
-Lesser Horsehoe Bat populations on Gower are considered to be a distinct genetic clade and their conservation is vitally important.
+Lesser Horseshoe Bat populations on Gower are considered to be a distinct genetic clade and their conservation is vitally important.
 Lighting in the vicinity of a bat roost could be regarded as disturbance.
 Development proposals should: